 Keeping Federal Tax Returns

 While the IRS can audit a tax return for up to seven years after you file, generally, you no longer have to worry about being audited after three years.
 But if the IRS thinks you under-reported your income, it has the right to extend the three-year deadline by three more years.
-Writing off a bad debt allows the IRS to go back seven years.
+Writing off a bad debt allows the IRS to go back seven years, which is the statute of limitations for claiming a credit or refund for bad debts.
 Even when the audit deadline for a return has passed, keeping your tax returns indefinitely provides you with information relating to your assets that you might need in the future.

 Saving Paperwork as Proof